-Sandra L. Portal-Andreu (Multidisciplinary Artist/ Choreographer/ Educator) is a Miami native of Cuban/Colombian descent.
+Sandra L. Portal-Andreu (Multidisciplinary Artist/ Choreographer) is a Miami native of Cuban/Colombian descent.
 Ms. Portal-Andreu independently creates and presents work throughout the community, mixing dance with dialogue.
-Her work addresses themes of community, social practice, and identity.
-Sandra has received support from the Miami-Dade County Department of Cultural Affairs, Live Arts Miami: LALA Residency 2020, Miami-Dade Public Library System, PBS’ Filmmaker Project, Judson Church/ NYC, Miami Light Project, MicroTheater Miami, and Pioneer Winter Collective’s GrassStains 2018.
+Her work is deeply rooted in community, social practice, and identity, exploring themes of tradition, femme, culture, society, and politics through various mediums, genres, and spaces.
+Sandra has received support from the Miami-Dade County Department of Cultural Affairs, Live Arts Miami, Perez Art Museum Miami, Miami-Dade Public Library System, PBS’ Filmmaker Project, Judson Church/ NYC, Miami Light Project, NALAC, MicroTheater Miami, and Pioneer Winter Collective’s GrassStains 2018.
 She is a 2021 Dance Miami Choreographers Grant recipient and has created work for CityTheatre Miami, Juggerknot Theatre Co.
 “Miami Motel Stories: North Beach”, and Sarasota Contemporary Dance Company.
 Her choreography has been described as “striking”, “smart”, “chilling”, and “having a knack for the theatrical”.